Ian Thompson (runner): Olympics

 In 1976, he suffered cramps and finished only seventh in the trials for the Olympics, for which he was not selected.
 Although for many years among Britain's best, he never regained his 1974 eminence and contested only one more major championship.
 He won his second AAA title at the 1980 AAA Championships to gain selection for the Moscow Olympics but dropped out of the race during the Games on 1 August.
 His best times each year between 1977 and 1982 were in the 2:12 to 2:15 range.

 Personal life

-His wife Margaret was an early pioneer of marathon running for women in Britain and ran a British best time of 3:07:47 in Korso, Finland, on 26 October 1975 and for a few months they held both the men and women's British marathon records, until Margaret's time was beaten by Christine Readdy (Kilkenny) in Feltham on 4 April 1976.
-Margaret (nee Tunstall) trained at Bedford College of Physical Education.
+His wife Margaret (née Tunstall) was an early pioneer of marathon running for women in Britain and ran a British best time of 3:07:47 in Korso, Finland, on 26 October 1975 and for a few months they held both the men and women's British marathon records, until Margaret's time was beaten by Christine Readdy (Kilkenny) in Feltham on 4 April 1976.
+Margaret trained at Bedford College of Physical Education.
 At the time of his victory at the Commonwealth Games Thompson was studying for a PGCE at Trinity and All Saints College (TASC).

 Thompson was famously quoted at his 1974 peak as saying "I prefer to remain in blissful ignorance of the opposition.
 That way I'm not frightened by anyone's reputation".